Southwestern-inspired steak salad

-I also am not a typically a huge meat person. at school, I'm primarily a pescatarian and sometimes vegan (but not intentionally), though I do enjoy the occasional steak. though, based off my smoothie bowl-heavy instagram, a ton of people have asked if I'm vegan.
+I also am not a typically a huge meat person.
+At school, I'm primarily a pescatarian and sometimes vegan (but not intentionally), though I do enjoy the occasional steak.
+(Also, based off of my smoothie bowl-heavy Instagram, a ton of people have asked if I'm vegan.)

-now onto the good part (aka why I mentioned CorePower).
-CorePower is heated Vinyasa yoga, and hot yoga makes me hungry like no other.
-I was really craving protein and the only protein we had left in the fridge was a New York Strip steak...
+I feel like I "protein-cycle" AKA I was really craving protein and the only protein we had left in the fridge was a New York Strip steak...

-- 2 oz New York Strip steak (or any other steak), grassfed preferable for paleo
+- 2 oz 100% grass-fed New York Strip steak (or any other steak)

 - 1/2 avocado